johandahlberg/PiperWorkshop/tutorial.md

 Scala is a object oriented cross-paradigm language which compiles to java byte code and runs on the Java Virtual Machine.
 To access the full power of Scala one should program in a functional style, but it's absolutely possible to write imperative style code in scala.

 Scala is very similary to Java, so if you've worked with Java before you should be able to jump straight into it.

+If you want to try out the examples below the simplest way to do so (provided that you have downloaded and setup Piper) is to run `sbt` from the Piper directory using:

+    sbt/bin/sbt

+When the console opens type `console` to initiate the Scala REPL.
+You can then type all the commands below and see them evaluate:

     // Declaring a immutable variable in Scala val x = 1